 M.A. in History

 Please note that the official FIU Graduate Catalog provides the most complete and accurate description of degree requirements.
-Be sure to consult the Catalog in History for the year of admission when determining courses for degree.
+Be sure to consult the Catalog in History for the year of admission when determining admissions criteria and courses for degree.

 Description and Goals

-The Department of History offers students the ability to concentrate in one of four culture areas: Africa, Europe, Latin America or the United States.
-They pursue the Master of Arts by following either a Report Option, a Thesis Option, or a Public History Option.
-These are referred to as "MA Tracks."
-The degree requirements vary according to the MA Track taken.
-Students wishing to pursue a doctorate in Atlantic History at FIU must make a separate application to the Ph.D. program upon completing the MA program.
+Students pursue the Master of Arts in History by following one of three M.A. tracks: Report Option, Thesis Option, or Public History Option.
+The degree requirements vary across the respective M.A. tracks.
+Students wishing to pursue a doctorate in Atlantic History at FIU must make a separate application to the Ph.D. program upon completing the M.A. program.

 General Coursework Requirements:

-- Total program coursework will include a minimum of 30 semester-hours, including a maximum of six (6) semester-hours of thesis credit.
+- Total program coursework will include a minimum of 30 credit hours, including a maximum of 6 thesis credits for those on the Thesis Track.

-- Students are normally limited to three semester hours of Independent Study (HIS 5908), and cannot exceed a maximum of six, which requires written approval of Graduate Director.
+- Students are normally limited to 3 credit hours of Independent Study (HIS 5908), and cannot exceed a maximum of 6, which requires written approval of the Graduate Program Director.

-- Students must receive the grade of B or better for any course to be counted toward the degree.
+- Students must receive at least a grade B in any course to be counted toward the degree.

-- No more than 6 semester hours of HIS 5930 (Special Topics)
+- no more than 6 semester hours of Special Topics courses (HIS 5935)

-- All coursework must be taken at FIU.
+- All coursework must be completed at FIU.

 - A total of 30 semester-hours of coursework are needed for the MA degree with Report Option.